Agiwar/ETL/README.md

 + PySpark worker d: http://<VM's IP>:9094

 ### Resource Allocation
+Please note that the resource allocation below is for spark cluster deployed on production environment.
+For local usage, you can reduce the number to fit your machine.

-+ Default CPU cores allocation for each spark worker is 4 cores.
++ Default cores allocation for each spark worker is 4.
 + Default RAM for each spark-worker is 16 GB.
 + Default RAM for spark executors is 16 GB.
 + Default RAM for spark driver is 16 GB.